jwebster2469/ChatGPT-store/README.md

 [Image Emulator](https://chat.openai.com/g/g-RF3VlAjnL-image-emulator) is Sourcerduty's most popular GPT currently with 1K+ chats.
 Following closely behind is [House Design](https://chat.openai.com/g/g-WgXvQZZ5a-house-design), [Road Map](https://chat.openai.com/g/g-iO18HeHn2-road-map), [ASCII Text Art](https://chat.openai.com/g/g-G7eF51owY-ascii-text-art) and [Compare Documents](https://chat.openai.com/g/g-zUfIyG8eY-compare-documents).
 Five custom GPTs have been created in preparation for SORA videos.

 Inquire by email to buy any of Sourceduty's custom GPTs.
 Ownership documentation and records for each custom GPT's instructions are sent to buyers.
 No post-sale bug fixes or improvements will be added to any custom GPTs sold by Sourceduty.
+Buying and popularizing a custom GPT could be very profitable for another person, business or brand.

 #